 Station yourself at Bat Galim Parade, at the very northern tip of the port city on the Mediterranean coastline.
 The only way is up, and Mount Carmel awaits.
 To gather your energy for the hour-long plod up winding roads and stairways, you can avail yourself of the many beachfront coffee shops here, or survey the National Maritime Museum (think maritime mythology, Greco-Roman treasure, Jewish seafaring exploits), just steps away.

 But it’s present-day life you’ve really come to see.
 And as you walk the inclining streets, you’ll witness this in abundance – along with many a stray feline.

-Resting placidly above the energetic bustle of city and dock is Haifa's most celebrated sight, the Baha'i Shrine and tropical gardens that tumbles down – and dominates – the mountainside.
-The Baha’i are an organisation that seek, fittingly, to create a peaceful global society.
+Resting placidly above the energetic bustle of city and dock is Haifa's most celebrated sight, the Baha'i Shrine and tropical gardens that tumble down – and dominates – the mountainside.
+The Baha’i is an organisation that seeks, fittingly, to create a peaceful global society.
 If you didn’t stop for breath, or to turn your head for panoramic views of Haifa Port, the walk should take an hour.

 You’re now inside the world's longest hillside gardens, draped in perfect symmetry across 19 steep terraces.
 Their regal European ambience – all gurgling fountains, trimmed hedges, immaculate lawns and stone balustrades – contrasts dramatically with the Mediterranean geography.
 Amazingly, these gardens were only laid out between 1989 and 2001, achieving UNESCO World Heritage status in 2008.